appbricks/cloud-inceptor/images/bastion/README.md

 ### SquidProxy

-SquidProxy is configured via the `bin\install_squidproxy` script.
+SquidProxy is configured via the `bin\configure_squidproxy` script.
 It will execute if the `port` configuration value is present.

 ```
 squidproxy: